 "ASPIRE" stands for "Angular Studies of Photoelectron in Innovative Research Environments".
-The ASPIRE network will focus on the measurement of Molecular Frame Photoelectron Angular Distributions (MF-PADs), which can be interpreted as electron diffraction patterns achieved by "illuminating the molecule from within", and enable the electronic structure and dynamics of molecules to be interrogated.
+The ASPIRE network is focusing on the measurement of Molecular Frame Photoelectron Angular Distributions (MF-PADs), which can be interpreted as electron diffraction patterns achieved by "illuminating molecules from within", and enable the electronic structure and dynamics of molecules to be interrogated.

 ASPIRE brings together a unique team of internationally leading scientists to develop new methods suitable for determining MF-PADs from complex molecules.
 Progress in this area is highly technologically driven, requiring ever more sophisticated light sources and faster detectors.
 The input of private sector beneficiaries and partner organizations is therefore critical to the scientific objectives, as well as to the enhanced training environment provided by the network.
 We aim to train and educate a cohort of ESRs who are creative and innovative in the development of novel instrumentation for advanced light sources and for the detection and discrimination of charged particles.

 Our external advisors are Albert Stolow and Nora Berrah.